WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/AggregatedAmounts/readme.md

 - **INSIGHT_FinalSubBasinData_20151102** csv file containing subbasin wide aggregated water supply and demand data and info and were obtained from the provided [Insight](https://nednr.nebraska.gov/insight/about.html) services.
 Data used was for the years 1988-2012.
 - **Insight Shape Files** for both basin and subbasin aggregated water supply and demand ares, obtain from obtained from the provided [Insight](https://nednr.nebraska.gov/insight/about.html) services.

 From the above mentioned services, 2 unique files were used as input to the Python codes that prepare WaDE 2.0 input files.
 Input files used are as follows...
  - INSIGHT_FinalBasinData_20151102_input.csv
  - INSIGHT_FinalSubBasinData_20151102_input.csv

+ ## Storage for WaDE 2.0 Source and Processed Water Data
+The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
+Please contact WaDE staff if unavailable or if you have any questions about the data.
+- Nebraska Aggregated Time Series Data: https://drive.google.com/drive/folders/1Me_kk6HmZ4t4eU67j2ISXOnGbk_SQzGY?usp=sharing

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share NEDNR's aggregated water budget data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *NE_Aggregated Schema Mapping to WaDE_QA.xlsx*.
 Six executable code files were used to extract the NEDNR's aggregated water budget data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file *(AggregatedAmounts_facts)* is dependent on the previous files.
 Those six code files are as follows...